keshavdv/unifi-cam-proxy/README.md

 View the documentation at https://unifi-cam-proxy.com

+The documentation is not up to date about the Adoption Token You can find the adoption token to use on the url https://{NVR IP}/proxy/protect/api/cameras/manage-payload

 ## Donations

 If you would like to make a donation to support development, please use [Github Sponsors](https://github.com/sponsors/keshavdv).